Thoracic Aortic Aneurysm

 How is a thoracic aortic aneurysm diagnosed?

-What is the treatment for a thoracic aortic aneurysm?
+What are the risks associated with a thoracic aortic aneurysm?

-What are the risks of a thoracic aortic aneurysm?
+What is the goal of treatment for a thoracic aortic aneurysm?

 Can a thoracic aortic aneurysm be prevented?

-What is the prognosis for a thoracic aortic aneurysm?
+What is the prognosis for someone with a thoracic aortic aneurysm?

 If you have any feedback, please get in touch.